 MDM’s “Met Square” Development

-MDM Again!
+The MDM Developers Again!

 MDM went ahead with this project in 2015 despite the City of Miami’s Historic Preservation Board being unanimous in opposing it in its current form.
 The City of Miami Commissioners abruptly overruled the preservation Board.
 This remains after the contentious battles between preservationists and the developers and their political enablers.
 It is this a strange concrete enclosed area around one of the circles with no signage nor lighting.